 In fact, a recent study conducted by the Mental Health Foundation has revealed that more than eight in ten of UK adults have experienced stress because of the pandemic.

 There are numerous steps that can be taken to reduce the risk of being affected by stress and many of them are actually things that we already know.
 Making any positive move to lower your stress level will put you back in control of your life and start to reduce stress straight away.

-Here are some examples of simple steps you can take to help minimise or avoid stress and help you stay relaxed and in control:
+Here are some top tips to help to reduce stress and help you stay relaxed and in control:

 Prioritising and limiting your tasks for the day is a great way to start.
 By creating a to-do list and crossing items off as you go, you’ll have a feeling of accomplishment which will help reduce stress.

 Plan ahead and make provisions for possible difficulties